 - Make sure you have time set aside on Match day for working with your student affairs office to prepare your new applications.

 “The biggest step to take is to assess where you are right now and be prepared,” Landrum says.
-“The reality is, the numbers tell a very clear story.
+“The reality is, the number of interviews you get tell a very clear story.
 It’s really just being receptive to knowing what generally happens, and reviewing that information and knowing what resources your school will provide for you.”

 Keep calm, and spring into action